OWASP/Top10/2021/docs/A07_2021-Identification_and_Authentication_Failures.ja.md

 -   Implement weak password checks, such as testing new or changed passwords against the top 10,000 worst passwords list.

--   Align password length, complexity, and rotation policies with N
--   National Institute of Standards and Technology (NIST) 800-63b's guidelines in section 5.1.1 for Memorized Secrets or other modern, evidence-based password policies.
+-   Align password length, complexity, and rotation policies with National Institute of Standards and Technology (NIST) 800-63b's guidelines in section 5.1.1 for Memorized Secrets or other modern, evidence-based password policies.